The Savill Garden

 When collecting your pre-booked carer ticket or when purchasing one for the day, one of the listed supporting documents for the disabled visitor must be presented at The Savill Garden Visitor Centre:

-• A valid Blue Badge – information about a Blue Badge and how to apply
+- A valid photocopy or photo of a Blue Badge with the expiry date clearly visible.
+The original Blue Badge should remain in your vehicle – information about a Blue Badge and how to apply

 If you are not able to present any of the supporting documents, the carer will be charged for a full price adult ticket.